moshehoff/FamilyHistory/bios/I11052340/01-in_russia.md

 It is noteworthy that the brunt of the massacres carried out by various governments, militias and lawless factions between 1882 and 1921 was borne by the communities of  our ancestral  towns, Bershad, Savran, and many others in Podolia.

-In August 1911, Haim Yudl Hochman was interviewed by reporters of the _Sunday Times_ newspaper in Perth in connection with a police investigation in that city (into a man named as Peter the Painter):
+In August 1911, [Haim Yudl](/profiles/Haim-Yehuda-חיים-יהודה-Hochman) was interviewed by reporters of the _Sunday Times_ newspaper in Perth in connection with a police investigation in that city (into a man named as Peter the Painter):
 <div class="citation-box">
 "You are not in Russia here.
 In this country if a man is arrested he is brought before the court within 24 hours, but not so in Russia.
 There you may be arrested and it may be five or six years before you even see the charge on which you were apprehended.